TurkuNLP/digicampus-aligner/README.md

 # Run

+## Prepare data

+The API takes in essays in the yaml format.
+A yaml file has all the essays that are to be compared in it.
+To generate the yaml file, run `python3 generate_yaml.py <dir_path>`, where `<dir_path>` is the directory containing the essays, each in a txt file.
+A yaml file is generated, which can be uploaded to the API.

-In the directory run 'run_flask.sh', go to the address in the browser
+## In the directory run 'run_flask.sh', go to the address in the browser

-1) Load the file test_docs.yaml
+1) Load the yaml file

 2) Once loaded (document ids will be populated in the dropdown) you can query by document or query by text